 You may report side effects to your national health agency.

-- Take at the first sign of a migraine headache.
+- Give at the first sign of a migraine headache.

 - Keep all drugs in a safe place.
 Keep all drugs out of the reach of children and pets.